Performance Guide

 Avonni Dynamic Components are specifically architected as native LWCs optimized for fast page loading, responsiveness, and native reactivity directly within the Lightning App Builder environment.
 If page load speed and direct page UI customization (like building custom related lists, dashboards, or unique record layouts) are your top priorities, Avonni Dynamic Components provide the superior, purpose-built solution.

 Avonni continuously evaluates and enhances components for optimal performance.
-If you have specific performance questions or concerns regarding Avonni Components for Flows, please .
+If you have specific performance questions or concerns regarding Avonni Components for Flows, please contact our support team.